deformal/glowing-guacamole/README.md

 This application provieds an interactive ui to be able see the contents of these files.
 The application requires login via google provided by trusted oAuth provider Auth0.

-Server
+Tech stack used
 1. The backend is built using apollo-express and nodejs,

-Frontend
-1. The frontedn is built on ReactJS.
+2. The frontend is built on ReactJS.

-Commands
+Usage steps.
 0. clone the repository.
 1. git clone https://github.com/deformal/glowing-guacamole.git
 2. cd glowing-guacamole